 3. Military Reserve Leave in Excess of 176 Hours: Any permanent public employee called to military duty for a period in excess of the 176 hours because of an executive order issued by the President of the United States, because of an act of Congress, or because of an order to perform duty issued by the governor pursuant to R.C.
 Section 5919.29, is entitled to be paid the difference between the employee’s gross monthly wage or salary and the gross uniformed pay and allowances up to $500.00 per month.
 If the gross uniformed pay and allowances equals or exceeds the employee’s regular gross monthly wage or salary normally paid by the Employer, the employee is not entitled to any additional compensation from the Employer after being compensated for the initial 176 hours per calendar year.

 4. Request for Leave: Employees are required to submit to the Employer a copy of the published orders authorizing the military duty or a written statement from the appropriate military commander authorizing such duty.
-Employees requesting such leave will also be required to complete and submit a request for leave form.
+Employees requesting such leave will also be required to complete and submit a Request for Leave Form.

 B. PROCEDURE